Mike Ford Player Props: Mariners vs. Giants

 Mike Ford At The Plate

-- Ford is batting .238 with six home runs and four walks.
+- Ford is batting .279 with two doubles, seven home runs and four walks.

+- Ford enters this game on a four-game hitting streak.
+During his last games, he's hitting .533 with one homer.

-- Ford has driven home a run in eight games this year (32.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on one occasion..
+- In 34.6% of his games this year, Ford has picked up at least one RBI.
+In three of those games (11.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- In seven games this year (28.0%), he has scored, including multiple runs twice.
+- In 30.8% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (11.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.